-10 Enterprise Settings Submit 11
+11 Enterprise Settings

-- 6. In the Network field, enter the SSID of your preferred Wi-Fi network.
-This is the name that appears if you try to connect to that Wi-Fi network on any other computer, tablet, or smart phone.
-If you do not remember the name of your network, check to see if it has appeared in the Select Network list.
-A network that does not broadcast its SSID will not appear in this list.
-SSIDs must use only English letters, numbers, and spaces.
-No symbols. - 7.
-In the Network Password field, enter the password of your preferred Wi-Fi network.
-Network passwords must be 32 characters or fewer, and are case-sensitive. - 8.
+- 8. In the Network Password field, enter the password of your preferred Wi-Fi network.
+Network passwords must be 32 characters or fewer, and are case-sensitive. - 9.
 If you wish to set a static IP address, change DHCP Auto On from ON to OFF, then enter information for the Static IP address, Subnet Mask, and Gateway Address.
-To acquire this information, contact your network administrator. - 9.
-If you wish to set a DNS server other than the one provided through DHCP, change DHCP Auto On from ON to OFF, change Auto DNS from ON to OFF, then enter an IP address for a new DNS server in the DNS Address field. - 10.
+To acquire this information, contact your network administrator. - 10.
+If you wish to set a DNS server other than the one provided through DHCP, change DHCP Auto On from ON to OFF, change Auto DNS from ON to OFF, then enter an IP address for a new DNS server in the DNS Address field. - 11.
 If your network does not use Enterprise Encryption, skip this step.
 If your network uses WPA2-Enterpirse Encryption, click on the Enterprise Settings button and fill in the fields appropriate to your network.
 To acquire this information, contact your network administrator.
-When finished, press Submit to return to this page. - 11.
-Press the Submit button, followed by the Log Out button. - 12.
+When finished, press Submit to return to this page. - 12.
+Press the Submit button, followed by the Log Out button. - 13.
 The clock should connect to the new Wi-Fi network.
 Confirm by accessing the clock with the Network Monitor (If clock DHCP is on and the computer is on the same subnet as the Access Point) or the new static IP address (if clock DHCP is off).
 If the clock is still not accessible, refer to the section of this manual labeled "Troubleshooting"

-Configuring multiple clocks with wifiDirectLoader
+Configuring Multiple Clocks with wifiDirectLoader